Yorko/huggingface_text2image_yorko/README.md

  - Install dependencies listed in `requirements.txt`
- - Check configs in `config.yml`, in particular whether the model needs to be run on CPU or GPU, flag `interactive` needs to be turned to True
+ - Check configs in `config.yml`, in particular, whether the model needs to be run on CPU or GPU, flag `interactive` needs to be turned to True
  - Run `python src/text2image_model.py` and play around with your custom text
  - Alternatively, set the `interactive` flag to False, then examples from the `config.yml` will be replayed.

-This initializes 2 pre-trained models (transformer and BigGAN), loads pre-trained mapping model, prompts user to insert a phrase and then visualizes the corresponding slideshow (generated images) in a separate window (not in a terminal, thus wouldn't work on a remote machine).
-On CPU, it takes some 10 sec. to generate a minibatch of images.
+This initializes 2 pre-trained models (transformer and BigGAN), loads pre-trained mapping model, prompts the user to insert a phrase, and then visualizes the corresponding slideshow (generated images) in a separate window (not in a terminal, thus wouldn't work on a remote machine).
+On CPU, it takes some 10 seconds to generate a minibatch of images.
 With GPU it's about 1.5 sec.

 # Part 4.
 Dockerized Streamlit application